PATRIC3/p3_docs/docroot/news/2021/20210201-new-webinar-series.rst

   :alt: Alternative text

+In collaboration with VEuPathDB (eukaryotic pathogens, vectors, and host), the BV-BRC is providing a set of respiratory disease related bioinformatics webinars that feature use of BRC tools and data.
+The schedule is below.

-We have released a series of new video tutorials for PATRIC services and associated functionality.
+have released a series of new video tutorials for PATRIC services and associated functionality.
 Each tutorial features a set of short instructional videos that provide a step-by-step of how to use a PATRIC analysis service, from beginning to end.
 The first series focuses on genome assembly, annotation, and common comparative genomic analyses in PATRIC.

 .. cut::